dufaux/CAR-RMI/readme.md

 Our program can have multiple site on multiple computer.
 After creating each site (as tree site or graph site), an other jar connect site together and they can send and receive message from their neighbors.

 ### launch the program
+You have to create bin directory from src.

 Example for graph.
 Replace "graph" by "tree" if you want a tree.
 For each computer: